Deltares/ProbabilisticLibrary/CONTRIBUTING.md

 # Code guidelines

-We follow a part of the guidelines of [AirSim](https://github.com/microsoft/AirSim/blob/main/docs/coding_guidelines.md) with a few exceptions :
+For C++ we follow a part of the guidelines of [AirSim](https://github.com/microsoft/AirSim/blob/main/docs/coding_guidelines.md) with a few exceptions.

+For Python will follow [PEP8 - Style guide for Python Code](https://peps.python.org/pep-0008/).

-## Naming Conventions
+## Naming Conventions for C++

 Avoid using any sort of Hungarian notation on names and "_ptr" on pointers.